 Read key-value pairs from a .env file and set them as environment variables

-Python-dotenv reads key-value pairs from a .env
+Python-dotenv reads key-value pairs from a .env file and can set them as environment

 variables.
 It helps in the development of applications following the